wjholden/Advent-of-Code-2020/README.md

 * Generators and list comprehensions can use `if` as a `WHERE` clause, such as `[i for i in range(10) if i % 3 > 0]`.
 * `@lru_cache` cannot has a `set()` object passed as a parameter.
 * Python 3.9 adds a `@cache` decorator to automatically memoize a function, similar to `@lru_cache` in `functools`.
+* Numpy does not use the `*` operator the same way as Julia.
+To multiply matrices, you usually want to use the `@` operator.
+* Creating matrices with Numpy is a lot more painful than it would be in Julia.
+* You can fake a `switch` statement by creating an anoymous `dict` and calling its index.
+However, this is not free: the interpreter will have to compute all values in this dictionary.
+If those value computations have side effects then you might have a bad time.